Sakinat-Folorunso/Transfer-Learning-for-Melanoma-Detection/README.md

 * `LICENSE`: Licensing information for the code (MIT License).

 ### Data Source

+This is the link to the dataset: https://www.kaggle.com/datasets/bilalakgz/brain-tumor-mri-dataset

 The models were trained using the "Melanoma Skin Cancer Dataset of 10000 Images."